-Britain’s vote to leave the European Union combined with Donald Trump recently winning the Presidency of the United States has not dampened the demand for economic residency and second citizenship.
+Britain’s vote to leave the European Union combined with Donald Trump recently winning the Presidency of the United States has not dampened the demand for second passports via Citizenship By Investment Programs.
 In fact, the interest in second passports by ultra high net worth individuals from across the globe will most likely increase as they seek to increase visa-free travel and international flexibility while at the same time protecting their wealth and family security.
 This point of view was repeatedly iterated at the recently held 10th Global Residence and Citizenship Conference.

 The three-day investment migration conference organized by Henley & Partners a global leader in residence and citizenship planning took place at the swanky Savoy Hotel in London and was attended by Prime Ministers and government officials from the leading Citizenship By Investment Programs including those from the Caribbean along with 400 industry experts, advisors, and partners.

 10th Global Residence & Citizenship Conference – Saint Lucia Prime Minister The Hon.
 Allen Chastanet.
 Photo Credit: ©Henley & Partners.

 Insight and spirited discussions were held on such topics as Brexit, global migration, the quality of nationality, dual citizenship as a strategy for global mobility, tax transparency and of course the latest on the increasing Citizenship By Investment Programs which for some equates to nothing more than to buying a membership in an exclusive club.